 The Complete Guide to Kudremukh Trek

 Kudremukh literally means horse’s face in Kannada.
 This name is because of the distinctive shape of the peak.
-This is also called as Samseparvath historically as it used to access from Samse village.
+This is also called Samseparvath historically, as it used to be accessible from Samse village.

 It is situated at an altitude of 6,207 ft and is the 3rd highest peak of Karnataka after Mullayyangiri and Baba Budangiri.